An introduction to Health Savings Accounts (HSAs)

 - You or a spouse cannot be covered by a full-purpose Flexible Spending Account or Health Reimbursement Arrangement.

-A High Deductible Health Plan, or HDHP, is an insurance plan with higher deductibles and out of pocket costs; however, it does carry lower premiums than traditional insurance plans, and in most cases, the cost savings in premiums alone are significant.
+A High Deductible Health Plan, or HDHP, is an insurance plan with higher deductibles and out-of-pocket costs.
+However, HDHPs carry lower premiums than traditional insurance plans, and in most cases, the cost savings in premiums alone are significant.

-How do you know if you are in an HDHP that qualifies for an HSA?
+How do you know if you have an HDHP that qualifies for an HSA?

 For the months where you are contributing to your HSA, it’s important to know that you must be covered by an HDHP on the first day of that month.
-However, once you open and make eligible contributions to your HSA, you do NOT have to maintain eligibility in the future to use the money that you have already contributed to the account.
-Even after you lose eligibility to contribute to an HSA, for whatever reason, you are able to continue using the money saved in your HSA for qualified expenses.
+However, once you open an HSA and make eligible contributions, you do NOT have to maintain eligibility if you want to use the money that you already contributed to the account in the future.

-For more information on whether or not you qualify for an HSA, I recommend that you check out IRS publication 969.
-It might not be the most exciting thing to read or take a look at, but it’s important to do so.
+For more information on whether or not you qualify for an HSA, check out IRS publication 969.
+It might not be the most exciting read, but it is a valuable resource for anyone considering an HSA.

 Why would someone use a Health Savings Account?